xen-project/xen/docs/designs/nested-svm-cpu-features.md

  - 5 `VmcbClean`: VMCB Clean Bits: Not required by L0, provide to L1

   This is a pure optimization, both on the side of the L0 and L1.
-The implementaiton for L1 is entirely Xen-side, so can be provided even on hardware that doesn't provide it.
+The implementation for L1 is entirely Xen-side, so can be provided even on hardware that doesn't provide it.
 And it's purely an optimization, so could be "implemented" by ignoring the bits entirely.